Lycan-Xx/Resume-Builder-PDF-generate/privacy-policy.md

 ### Cloud Storage (When Signed In)

-- Your resume data is securely stored in our database
+- Your resume data is securely stored in my database
-- We use industry-standard encryption
+- I use industry-standard encryption
 - Data is backed up regularly to prevent loss

-## What We DON'T Do
+## What I DON'T Do

-We will **NEVER**:
+I will **NEVER**:

 - ❌ Sell your personal information to third parties
 - ❌ Share your resume data with employers without your permission